Minderoo OceanOmics Centre at UWA

 Explore with us

 Looking to join our team?
-Over the coming years, there will be opportunities and scholarships for PhD students as well as positions for professional and academic staff.
+Over the coming years, there will be opportunities for students, professional and academic staff.

 The OceanOmics Centre is multidisciplinary and welcomes new research collaborations.
 Join the Oceans Institute community to stay up to date with opportunities like this and more.